vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 [^86]: 3 J deposited every second in each square meter

-[^87]: Hint: use kcal (4,184 J) and solve for the temperature increase in one year, then figure out how many years for that to accu- mulate to 1oC.
+[^87]: Hint: use kcal (4,184 J) and solve for the temperature increase in one year, then figure out how many years for that to accumulate to 1oC.
 Hint: multiply by area of Earth and seconds in a year to get Joules of input.

 forcing is 3 x 1022 J per year.
 How much would the temperature of the top 10 m of ocean rise in one year at this level?